 Preventing or managing crises

 Wherever possible, we work to prevent crises, particularly in the lives of young people.
-Our school & family social work service works to prevent family breakdowns, for example.
+Our schools, children and family wellbeing service works to prevent family breakdowns, for example.
 We also help children and young people to handle issues such as bullying, separations and bereavement in a way that does not prevent them from reaching their potential.